MakeupStudio/Makeup/README.md

 # Makeup 💋

-Easy to use swift-based web dsl for rendering HTML.
+SwiftDSL for rendering HTML.
 Not the first, but the best (will become, one day... 😌)

 ## Still in Beta

-_Not recommended to for production use yet.
-(And you will not be able to do anything, because there is no renderer yet)_
+_[Not recommended to for production use yet.]_

 __Calendar:__

+- Basics (Nodes, Attributes, some CSS) ✅

+- Assets (WebColor, WebSize, Webfonts) ✅

+- Preparations for semantic filtering ✅

+- Function Builders ✅

+- Html building functions ✅

+- String literal support ✅

+- Rendering ✅

+- NodeWrapper attibutes modification via dot-notation _(like in the __Usage__ example)_

-- Rendering: November 2019
+  -  November 2019

+- First release

-- First release: December 2019
+  - December 2019

+- Contribution guide

-- Contribution guide: Janruary 2020
+  - December 2019 – Janruary 2020

-- Attributes extended support: January 2020
+- Attributes extended support _(via static factories)_

+  ​	January 2020

+- CSS extended support

-- CSS extended support: February 2020
+  - January 2020 – February 2020

+- Testing

-- Testing: April 2020
+  - up to May 2020

+---

-_Contact [me](https://twitter.com/maximkrouk) if You want to contribute._
+_Contact [me](https://twitter.com/maximkrouk) if You want to contribute before the guide is provided._

 ----